Thigh-high boots

 Thigh boots are considered by many to be erotic or kinky.
-They are used as fetish clothing in boot fetishism and shoe fetishism.
-Cheaper thigh boots are often worn by prostitutes and professional female models, so many people consider them icons of such trades.
+They are used as fetish clothing in boot fetishism and shoe fetishism and also as part of leather fetishism and rubber and PVC fetishism.
+Cheaper thigh boots are often worn by female models, prostitutes and dominatrices, so many people consider them icons of such trades.
 Because of the latter, they are often associated with sadomasochism.
 Nevertheless, they are frequently sold by couture designers, perhaps because of the implied eroticism.
 Thigh-high boots are considered by many a symbol of women's power, authority and sex appeal.

-Thigh-high boots are wonderful on women with longer legs: "The shorter you are, the less leg there is above the top of the boot, when wearing footwear that ends above the knee.
+The visual appearance of thigh-high boots depends on the length of the legs.
+Samantha Clark, in her book Outfits in Minutes, writes: "The shorter you are, the less leg there is above the top of the boot, when wearing footwear that ends above the knee.
 A very high heel helps to give the illusion of height, but when there is much more boot visible than leg; the effect is to optically foreshorten you."

 History

 Late Victorian era

 Laced leather boots were fashionable throughout the Victorian era for women.
 By the end of the 19th century, over-the-knee length laced leather boots were becoming a trend among London prostitutes wanting a style that would appeal to foot fetishists and clients interested in finding a dominatrix.